 “Given the urgency of the HIV epidemic in the United States, CDC believes it is essential to maximize the impact of all available prevention options and is working to provide clinicians the best possible information on the full range of proven approaches.
 Male circumcision is one strategy that may help reduce the continued spread of HIV in the U.S.,” the agency said in an official statement.

 Circumcision rates are lower in African-American and Hispanic communities, according to the CDC.
 These communities also have higher rates of HIV than the American population overall.
-About 1.2 million American adults have HIV.
+About

 The CDC’s move contributes to a shift in the American scientific community toward stronger support for circumcision.
 Circumcision rates fell 10 percent in the United States from 1979 to 2010, reaching their lowest point of 55 percent in 2007.